Updated June 2026 — 63 shoes tested over 12,500+ miles

 Flat Feet (Overpronation)

 The key is finding a shoe that corrects your gait without feeling rigid.
-The Brooks Adrenaline GTS 25 does this beautifully with its GuideRails® system.
+The Brooks Adrenaline GTS 25 handles this naturally with its GuideRails® system.
 For a deeper comparison of stability mechanisms, check my stability vs neutral guide.

 High Arches (Supination)

 I also recommend checking my supination shoe guide — the biomechanics overlap significantly.
-The HOKA Clifton 10 is my go-to recommendation for supinators thanks to its Meta-Rocker geometry.
+The HOKA Clifton 10 is my go-to recommendation for supinators thanks to its Meta-Rocker geometry which promotes a smooth heel-to-toe transition.

 Wide Feet